erroronline1/caro/readme.md

     * php_pdo_sqlsrv_82_nts_x64.dll (sqlsrv)
 * my.ini (MySQL) / mysql.conf.d/mysql.cnf (MariaDB) max_allowed_packet = 100M / [SQL SERVER](https://learn.microsoft.com/en-us/sql/database-engine/configure-windows/configure-the-network-packet-size-server-configuration-option?view=sql-server-ver16) 32767
 * Manually set mime type for site-webmanifest as application/manifest+json for IIS servers.

+### Application setup
+* Provide company logos (JPG, PNG) for record exports (e.g. company logo for upper right corner, department logo for lower right corner) e.g. in directory media/favicon/
-* Set up api/setup.ini, especially the used sql subset and its credentials, packagesize in byte according to sql-configuration.
+* Set up api/setup.ini, especially the used sql subset and its credentials, packagesize in byte according to sql-configuration, path to logos.
 * [Customize](#customisation) your appropriate language-files (language.XX.ini and _install.default.XX.ini)
 * Select an installation password for the system user.

+### Installation procedure
 * Run api/_install.php/*your_selected_installation_password*, you will be redirected to the frontpage afterwards - no worries, in case of a rerun nothing will happen.
 * Depending on your installation password strength it may be worthwile to change the system users token to the recommended 64byte-token.
 Export the token qr-code and store it in a safe place!
 * Install as progressive web app (PWA) from the initial browser request and give requested permissions on any elegible workplace.